Skip to content

 The most reliable ways you can improve your credit score are:

-- Make sure your addresses and personal details are correct – if there are any errors in this information, it can make it harder to get accepted for finance
+• Make sure your addresses and personal details are correct – errors with this information can make it harder to get accepted for finance

-- Use a credit card carefully – taking out manageable amounts of debt on your credit card and paying them back in time is a good way to lift your credit score.
-Make sure, however, that you only borrow what you can afford to pay back, and that you don’t have lots of unused credit accounts, as these might negatively affect your score
+• Use your credit card carefully – taking out manageable amounts of debt on your credit card and paying them back in time will lift your credit score

-- Don’t take out lots of credit applications in one go – having several applications for credit within a short period of time on your report can be a red flag for lenders, so make sure you spread these applications out and only do them when needed
+• Don’t take out lots of credit applications in one go – making several credit applications within a short period of time can be a red flag for lenders.
+Spread these applications out and only do them when needed

-- Pay off debts on time – this probably feels painfully obvious, but keeping up with payments on whatever debt you have, including credit cards, car finance or your mortgage, is essential to keeping your credit report clean.
-If you’ve struggled before, keeping up with payments from now on will soon lift your score back up
+• Pay off debts on time – keeping up with payments on whatever debt you have, including credit cards, car finance or your mortgage, is essential to keeping your credit report clean

 What is a bad credit score?